 - Going camping doesn’t mean skipping your daily routine.
 Set up a shower station with a bottle and shower head attachment.
 It’s a great way to cool the kids down.

-- Obviously Great Outdoors has all the family camping equipment you could ever want, but don’t be afraid to DIY stuff.
+- Obviously, Great Outdoors has all the family camping equipment you could ever want, but don’t be afraid to DIY stuff.
 You can make a lantern out of a head torch and bottle of water.
-Or, you can turn the party up with the colourful Moji Lantern.
+Or, you can keep it simple with the Vango Star 85 Lantern Herbal.